 Trenitalia's high-speed Alta Velocità (AV) trains leave from Florence's Santa Maria Novella station (often shortened to S.M.
 Novella) bound for either Milano Centrale or Milano Porta Garibaldi.

-The fastest Frecciarossa trains make the trip to Milano Centrale in 1 hour 40 minutes, with 63 trains leaving Florence for Milan each day—that's about 1-2 trains per hour on weekdays.
-The first train leaves Florence for Milan at 6:53 a.m., the last one at 8 p.m.
+The fastest Frecciarossa trains make the trip to Milano Centrale in 1 hour and 40 minutes.
+There are 63 trains leaving Florence for Milan each day, which is about 1-2 trains per hour on weekdays.
+The first train leaves Florence for Milan at 6:53 a.m., and the last train departs at 8 p.m.
 Ticket prices range from $21-135 on this route.

 Italo trains serve only Milano Porta Garibaldi station from Florence, making the trip 12 times each day.
 The journey takes about 2 hours.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 BOOK YOUR TRAIN >>

 Italy's high-speed AV trains stop in Bologna en route from Florence to Milan, but passengers don't need to get off or change trains.
 There are also plenty of direct trains making this trip for you to choose from.
 There are some slower trains on this route that require train transfers, so look carefully at the connection options when you're booking your tickets.